writethedocs/www/docs/organizer-guide/index.rst

       |    self-employed, but do not currently have work            |
       +-------------------------------------------------------------+

-   use something like the script in `docs/_scripts/fix_gdocs2rst.py` to clean it up.jwqj
+   use something like the script in `docs/_scripts/fix_gdocs2rst.py` to clean it up.

 4. Add images to `docs/surveys/salary-survey/images`, and include them manually.